Sensity API (v2.38.1)

 1. Create a developer account

-To get started with Sensity, please send your request for creating a developer account via the www.sensity.ai website or by email to support@sensity.ai .
+To get started with Sensity, please send your request for creating a developer account via the contact form on www.sensity.ai.

 Once you have a Sensity developer account, request an API token to the /auth/tokens API endpoint with your credentials using HTTP BasicAuth.